Password Protect Accounts on Mac OS X (10.5)

 NOTE

-If you want to make changes in the future, you will have to click the lock and type the Admin password to unlock the page and access these features.
+If you want to make changes to these options in the future, you must click the lock in the lower-left corner of the window and type the Admin password to unlock the page to access these options.

 Security & The Internet | News & Alerts | Reporting Incidents | Using the UD Network | UD Security Tool Chest | UD Security Home